KKOL (AM): KOL

 The next month the station was sold to the Seattle Broadcasting Company, headed by Archie Taft, with the call letters changing to KOL.
 The studios were moved to the Northern Life Tower.
-In 1931 KTW moved to 1220 kHz, giving KOL unlimited use of 1270 kHz.
+In 1931, KTW moved to 1220 kHz, giving KOL unlimited use of 1270 kHz.

 From 1930 to 1938, KOL was Seattle's CBS Radio Network affiliate.
 In 1934 the station abandoned the T-wire antenna on the Rhodes Department Store building's roof, moving to a new transmitter site on Harbor Island, which featured a 490 ft self-supporting tower, which at the time was the tallest of its type in the United States.
 The studios were moved to the transmitter site in 1952.

 In 1941, the North American Regional Broadcasting Agreement (NARBA) was enacted.
 On March 29, 1941, KOL, along with all the other stations on 1270 kHz, moved to 1300 kHz.

 In 1962, the Taft interests sold KOL to television producers and game show moguls Mark Goodson and Bill Todman.
 KOL briefly adopted a Top 40 format which was dropped within a year due to the strong ratings of Top 40 leader AM 950 KJR, and reverted to a Middle of the Road (MOR) format.
 By 1965, KOL's Top 40 format had returned.
 In 1967, the station was sold to Buckley Broadcasting.
 From 1965 to 1975, KOL, favoring more progressive rock programming, battled KJR as the number-one popular music station in Seattle.

 KMPS

 In 1975, the format flipped to country music.
-The call letters were changed to KMPS (for "Kountry Music Puget Sound") following another change in ownership.
+The call sign was changed to KMPS (for "Kountry Music Puget Sound") following another change in ownership.
 The country format was also added to 94.1 KMPS-FM (now KSWD and formerly KOL-FM) in February 1978.
 The Harbor Island studio and transmitter site was demolished in 1981.

 While KMPS-FM concentrated on contemporary country music with continuous music sweeps, KMPS 1300 had more personality and a playlist with older country hits.